 Information gathering and sharing in Latin America

-Any company responding to a potential corruption-related crisis anywhere (including Latin America) will need to gather facts and information to understand what happened, assess potential exposure to liability, and develop appropriate remedial measures.
+Any company responding to a potential corruption-related crisis anywhere (including in Latin America) will need to gather facts and information to understand what happened, assess potential exposure to liability and develop appropriate remedial measures.
 This is true regardless of whether the matter remains internal or becomes a government-facing investigation.
 How a company goes about investigating a matter and, if necessary, sharing information with stakeholders and enforcement authorities must be thoughtfully considered.
-Companies must be careful to avoid the pitfalls of myriad often restrictive and conflicting laws, including data privacy, data protection, and labour and employment laws.
+Companies must be careful to avoid the pitfalls of myriad often restrictive and conflicting laws, including data privacy, data protection and labour and employment laws.
 Practitioners need to ensure that, in responding to a corruption crisis, the company does not expose itself to violations of other laws.